fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 These references are used interchangeably.
 Most notably, SMS in Teams is *not* categorized as *consumer* SMS messaging.

 PSTN (Public Switched Telephone Network) operators support A2P messaging through a specialized network, designated as the 10DLC (Ten Digit Long Code) network.
-Before an entity can transmit A2P SMS messages on the 10DLC network, the 10DLC operators must approve validity of a company and the company’s intent for accessing it.
+Before an entity can transmit A2P SMS messages on the 10DLC network, the 10DLC operators must approve validity of a company and the company’s intent for accessing the network.

-The shared, independent, approving authority for 10DLC network operators is [The Campaign Registry](https://www.campaignregistry.com/about/).
+The shared, independent, approving authority, used by 10DLC network operators, is [The Campaign Registry](https://www.campaignregistry.com/about/).
 Microsoft is required to facilitate a customer’s registration with The Campaign Registry before Microsoft Calling Plan numbers can be enabled for SMS.

 Registration with The Campaign Registry involves the following two parts: